awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-larger-instance-from-snapshot-using-aws-cli.md

 A *bundle* is really just a pricing plan and a configuration for your instance\.
 For example, **Medium** Linux\-based bundles cost $20 USD per month and have 4\.0 GB of RAM, 80 GB SSD storage, and so on\.

 If you started out with a smaller bundle and need more compute power, you might want to upgrade to a larger bundle\.
-To learn more, see [Create a larger Lightsail instance from a snapshot using the console](how-to-create-larger-instance-from-snapshot-using-console.md)\.
+For more information, see [Creating a larger instance, block storage disk, or database from a snapshot in Amazon Lightsail](how-to-create-larger-instance-from-snapshot-using-console.md)\.

 **Important**
 You cannot resize to a smaller bundle from a snapshot\.
 If you want to create a smaller bundle, you have to start over\.